 You sit in a barber’s chair for 30 minutes and come out looking far, far better than when you first sat down.
 So if you skip this step you’re doing yourself a massive disservice.

 You’re going to have to experiment here, but my advice is to keep it simple.
 There’s enough guys rocking undercuts in the world.
 Though if you're looking to rock the bald look, making sure you have the right clippers to do the job is critical.

 I’d also err on the side of a bit of stubble on your face as opposed to being perfectly slick.
 Why?
 It distinguishes you far more as a man, even among other men.

-If you want to learn how to appear more masculine, you have to accept that this is done by embracing your intentions, whatever they are, and expressing them directly.
-Because all the habits of good body language sit on that foundation.
+If you want to learn how to be more masculine and appear more manly, you have to accept that this is done by embracing your intentions, whatever they are, and expressing them directly.
+All the habits of good body language sit on that foundation.